levi-ivel/TimeTree-Parser/README.md

 # TimeTree Parser
-A Tkinter program designed to take in a .json file of your calander and return 3 graphs showing what labels, months and users have the most evenets tied to them
+A Tkinter program designed to take in a .json file of your calander and return 3 graphs showing what labels, months and users have the most events tied to them

 # Setup
 Do the following to make the .json file